nnaumenko/metaf/docs/sphinx/api_weathergroup.rst

 Regional variations
 ^^^^^^^^^^^^^^^^^^^

-Weather event groups specified in remarks (for example ``SNB2247E2255DZB2258``) are used only in North America.
+Weather event groups specified in remarks (for example ``SNB2247E2255DZB2258``) are used only in North America or on air bases of NATO countries.